maximilianaberthold/maximilianaberthold.github.io/_pages/teaching.md

 ---

 - **Winter Semester 2025/26**
-  *Semantics 1* (taught in German), University of Tübingen
+  *Semantics 1*, University of Tübingen

 - **Winter Semester 2024/25**
-  *Introduction to the Semantics of Tense* (taught in German), University of Frankfurt
+  *Introduction to the Semantics of Tense*, University of Frankfurt